-Cohu has total consolidated debt of \$356.0 million and because of such high debt levels we may not be able to service our debt obligations in accordance with their terms; the Tax Cuts and Jobs Act severely limits the deductibility of interest expense.
+Cohu has total consolidated debt of \$339.7 million and because of such high debt levels we may not be able to service our debt obligations in accordance with their terms; the Tax Cuts and Jobs Act severely limits the deductibility of interest expense.

 Cohu's ability to meet its expense and debt service obligations contained in the Debt Financing agreements will depend on Cohu's future performance, which will be affected by financial, business, economic and other factors, including potential changes in industry conditions, industry supply and demand balance, customer preferences, the success of Cohu's products, pressure from competitors, and Cohu's ability to successfully integrate Xcerra in a timely manner.
 In addition, Cohu is subject to interest rate risks, and continuing increases in interest rates will increase Cohu's debt service obligations.
 Should combined Cohu and Xcerra revenues continue to decline after the Merger (on a year-over-year basis), as they did in fiscal year 2019, Cohu may not be able to generate sufficient cash flow to pay its debt service obligations when due.
 If Cohu is unable to meet its debt service obligations after the Merger or should Cohu fail to comply with the covenants contained in the agreements governing its indebtedness, Cohu may be required to refinance all or part of its debt, sell important strategic assets at unfavorable prices, incur additional indebtedness or issue Cohu Common Stock or other equity securities.
 Cohu may not be able to, at any given time, refinance its debt, sell assets, incur additional indebtedness or issue equity securities on terms acceptable to Cohu, in amounts sufficient to meet Cohu's needs or at all.
 If Cohu is able to raise additional funds through the issuance of equity or equity-linked securities, such issuance would also result in dilution to Cohu's stockholders.
-Cohu's inability to service its debt obligations or refinance its debt could have a material adverse effect on its business, financial conditions or operating results.
+Cohu's inability to service its debt obligations or refinance its debt could have a material adverse effect on its business, financial conditions or operating results after the Merger.
+In addition, Cohu's debt obligations may limit its ability to make required investments in capacity, technology or other areas of its business, which could have a material adverse effect on its business, financial conditions or operating results.
 Furthermore, the Tax Cuts and Jobs Act limits the deductibility of interest expense in a given year to 30% of adjusted taxable income, as defined; the CARES Act temporarily increased this limitation to 50% for 2019 and 2020.
-This resulted in the inability of Cohu to portion of its interest expense deductions in 2018, 2019 and 2020 and may impact our ability to utilize future deductions.
+This resulted in the inability of Cohu to utilize a substantial portion of its interest expense deductions in 2018, 2019 and 2020 and may impact our ability to utilize future deductions.
 However, the Act permits indefinite carryforward of any disallowed business interest, subject to Internal Revenue Code section 382 limitations on utilization.